 - oThe structure under which Directors (excluding Directors who are members of the Audit Committee), Executive Officers as defined in the Companies Act and employees of MHFG report to the Audit Committee - Attendance at meetings of the Audit Committee by Directors, Executive Officers as defined in the Companies Act and employees of MHFG - The Audit Committee may, whenever necessary, have Directors, Executive Officers as defined in the Companies Act and employees of MHFG attend meetings of the Audit Committee and request reports and opinions by such persons.
-Directors, Executive Officers as defined in the Companies Act and employees of MHFG shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - The Audit Committee receives reports from the Compliance Group, the Risk Management Group, the Strategic Planning Group, the Financial Control & Accounting Group, etc., on matters concerning the internal control system, and, whenever necessary, requests investigation of relevant matters. - Coordination with the Internal Audit Group - The Audit Committee cooperates with the Internal Audit Group regularly and flexibly, such as by receiving reports of the auditing plans or audit results, etc., from the Internal Audit Group, and whenever necessary, requesting investigation of relevant matters or giving specific instructions to the Internal Audit Group.
+Directors, Executive Officers as defined in the Companies Act and employees of MHFG shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - The Audit Committee receives reports from the Compliance Group, the Risk Management Group, the Strategic Planning Group, the Financial Control & Accounting Group, etc., on matters concerning the internal control system, and, whenever necessary, requests investigation of relevant matters. - Coordination with the Internal Audit Group - The Audit Committee coordinates with the Internal Audit Group regularly and flexibly; for example, the Audit Committee receives reports on topics including auditing plans and audit results from the Internal Audit Group, and, whenever necessary, requests investigation of relevant matters or gives specific instructions to the Internal Audit Group, and the Internal Audit Group conducts such investigations and takes such specific instructions.